List of tallest buildings in Moscow: 1970s–1980s

 During the 1970s and 1980s, Moscow saw relatively modest vertical development compared to previous decades.
 Notable constructions from this period include large-scale residential buildings designed in the functionalist style, which reflected Soviet mass-housing policies.
 Among prominent developments was the Olimpiyskiy Sports Complex, completed in 1980 for the Moscow Olympics, featuring modern architectural elements.
 Despite fewer landmark skyscrapers, the period set the groundwork for future urban expansions and infrastructure improvements.

 In the late 1970s, Moscow embarked on creating its first purpose-built business district: the Center of International Trade (CMT), originally known as the Sovincenter or the “Hammer Center,” initiated by American entrepreneur Armand Hammer in collaboration with Soviet authorities.

 Tallest buildings

 This list ranks Moscow skyscrapers that stand at least 150 m tall, based on standard height measurement.
 This height includes spires and architectural details but does not include antenna masts.
 The list also includes skyscrapers located in Moscow’s suburban agglomeration, such as Khimki and Krasnogorsk.
-An equal sign (=) following a rank indicates the same height between two or more buildings; they are listed in order of floor count, then alphabetically.
+An equal sign (=) following a rank indicates the same height between two or more buildings; they are listed in order of year, then floor count, and then alphabetically.